spacetelescope/jdaviz/docs/cubeviz/export_data.rst

-where the model_label parameter identifies which model should be returned and the x and y parameters identify specifically which spaxel fits are to be returned, for models applied to every spaxel using the Apply to Cube button.
+where the model_label parameter identifies which model should be returned and the x and y parameters identify specifically which spaxel fits are to be returned, for models applied to every spaxel using the :guilabel:`Apply to Cube` button.
 Leaving x or y as None will mean that the models fit to every spaxel across that axis will be returned.